 Scott with his wife, Kelly, and their two sons, Trevor and Shane.

-Scott is back to running 40 miles per week, and has his sights on running
+Scott is back to running 40 miles per week.

 “I like to think this wake-up call of mine was intended to have a positive impact on others,” said Scott.
 “In fact, my own dad is now going for a stress test and a friend of ours whose father had complained of symptoms similar to mine, suggested that he get them checked out—and his father wound up getting a quintuple bypass the next day.